Geely Yuanjing X6: Powertrain

-Geely Yuanjing X6/ Geely Yuanjing SUV
+Second generation (Yuanjing X6; 2016; NL-4)

-In 2016, Geely conducted a major facelift on the model and changed its name again to Vision X6 or Yuanjing X6.
+In 2016, Geely launched the model codename NL-4 and changed its name again to Vision X6 or Yuanjing X6.
 The facelift updated the front DRG and mainly the grilles of the Yuanjing SUV to be inline with the rest of the Geely products, while the name change now places the model as part of the Yuanjing product series and the Yuanjing X6/SUV now stands above the Yuanjing X3 and Yuanjing X1 crossovers.

 Powertrain

-The engines offered on the Geely Yuanjing X6 is a 1.3 liter turbo inline-4 engine producing 133hp mated to a CVT, and the 1.8 liter inline-4 engine producing 139hp from the pre-facelift model mated to a 5-speed manual gearbox.
+The engines offered on the Geely Yuanjing X6 is a 1.3 liter turbo inline-4 engine producing 133 hp mated to a CVT, and the 1.8 liter inline-4 engine producing 139 hp from the pre-facelift model mated to a 5-speed manual gearbox.

+2018 facelift

 2020 facelift

 As of October 2019, images of the Geely Yuanjing X6 facelift was revealed featuring a slightly restyled front fascia, a completely redesigned rear and black Geely badges.
 The updated model has a vehicle length of 4,546mm, a width of 1,834mm, and a height of 1,515mm, and the wheelbase is 2,661mm.
 Power comes from a 1.4 liter turbo engine producing a maximum power of 141 PS and a torque of 235Nm.

-2021 Yuanjing X6 Pro
+2021 facelift (Yuanjing X6 Pro)

+Third generation (Haoyue Pro; 2024; NC31)

+Based on the Yuanjing X6, Geely launched a major upgraded model codename NC31 and renamed to Haoyue Pro in 2024, despite having no relationship to the Geely Haoyue three-row crossover SUV.
+The Haoyue Pro was sold from January 2024.
+It is exported to Russia as the Livan X6 Pro.